 In quadmoniker’s recap of last week’s episode of Treme she noted that the seemingly crawling pace of the show and its painstaking attention to detail would eventually come to fruition in the form of powerful storylines.
 “At The Foot of Canal Street” continued in this vein, not [...]

 I have to admit, I hadn’t watched Treme until last night.
 It’s not because I didn’t want to watch it, it’s because I really really did.
-I’ve never started watched a David Simon show as it unfolds, but rather in a months-long Netflix binge that makes the whole thing more like reading a book than watching [...]
+I’ve never started watched a David Simon show as it unfolds, but rather in a months-long Netflix binge that makes the whole thing more like reading a book [...]

 From the very start, we were warned.